Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “I’ll give you a call,” I offered weakly as she reached the door.

 She went in and I slumped against the steering wheel.
-I did not want to move or start the car, or drive home.
+I did not want to move or start the car, or ever drive home.
 I wanted nothing more than to close my eyes and think about everything, everything that happened tonight and everything from ten years ago – and just wait – stay - right here - in the driveway ... all night.